 OPEN STUDIO PROGRAM: WORKSHOPS

-Free workshops provide college readiness and humanities based training for creativity and innovation.
-These skill based workshops provide students with a curriculum to individually explore creative pathways and prepare for future education after high school.
+These free workshops provide college readiness and humanities-based training for creativity and innovation.
+These skill-based workshops provide students with a curriculum to explore creative pathways and prepare for future education after high school.
 Workshops focus on helping students develop and demonstrate the use and mastery of advanced concepts, formal language, design, and materials.
-Workshops also encourage youth to strengthen visual literacy and help them demonstrate problem-solving skills by providing a step-by-step approach to specific issues in projects.
+The Workshops also encourage youth to strengthen visual literacy and help them demonstrate problem-solving skills by providing a step-by-step approach to specific issues in projects.

 YOUTH LITERACY PROGRAMS

-Youth literacy programs have helped to foster creative discourse between students and engage youth development through self-assured articulation.
-Over the last year, MOCAD has focused on youth literacy programs by hosting partner programs and creating unique curriculums with a focus on reading and writing.
-Thanks to these partnerships, we have inspired over 15,000 young writers to think broadly, create bravely, and share their voices with the wider community in a nurturing safe space.
-MOCAD hosts over twenty schools and organizations across Michigan to compete for the state title poetry slam and has helped transformed the lives of future leaders.
-Youth literacy programs at MOCAD enable learners to master content, become more self-directed, extend their investigations of personal interests, and assume greater control over their own learning.
+MOCAD’s Youth Literacy Programs foster creative discourse between students and engage youth development through self-assured articulation.
+Over the last year, MOCAD has focused on hosting partner programs and creating unique curriculums centered on reading and writing.
+Thanks to these partnerships, we have inspired over 15,000 young writers to think broadly, create bravely, and share their voices with the broader community in a nurturing, safe space.
+We host over twenty schools and organizations across Michigan to compete for the State title poetry slam and help transform the lives of future leaders.
+Youth literacy programs at MOCAD enable learners to master content, become more self-directed, extend their investigations of personal interests, and assume greater control over their learning.